International Christian Rescue Mission

 Join us to help persecuted christians

-ICRM working on minority issues , persecution of christians & concerns
+ICRM working on persecution issues of christians concern, Dalit, Human righ

 Advocating for Religious Freedom, Human Rights of Christians in India & around the World.